mdn/content/files/en-us/web/css/content/index.md

 - `contents` {{Experimental_Inline}}

-  - : When supported, the contents of the element itself.
+  - : Adds the contents of the element itself to the generated content value.

 - {{cssxref("&lt;string&gt;")}}